 Is Your Pregnancy High Risk?

-Twins, Triplets: Less than 2% of pregnant women carry more than one baby, but those who do tend to go into early labor.
+Twins or triplets: Women carrying more than one baby tend to go into early labor.
 They’re also more likely to develop gestational diabetes and preeclampsia.
-The babies have a higher risk for long-term health problems such as delayed development or cerebral palsy.
+Keep in mind that most multiples are born healthy.
+But they do have a higher risk for long-term health problems such as delayed development or cerebral palsy.

 Obesity: If you’re overweight or obese, you might have a higher risk of developing preeclampsia or gestational diabetes while you’re pregnant.